owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 If you have trouble with certificate validation make sure that

 * You have the certificate of the server installed on the ownCloud server
-* The certificate is announced in the system's LDAP configuration file (usually ``/etc/ldap/ldap.conf``
+* The certificate is announced in the system's LDAP configuration file, usually  ``/etc/ldap/ldap.conf``.

 .. commenting out windows section as windows server is not supported
 ..  ``C:\\openldap\\sysconf\\ldap.conf`` or
 ..  ``C:\\ldap.conf`` on Windows) using a ````TLS_CACERT /path/to/cert```` line.

 * Using LDAPS, also make sure that the port is correctly configured (by default 636)
 * If you get the error "Lost connection to LDAP server" or "**No connection to LDAP server**" double check the connection parameters and try connecting to LDAP with tools like ``ldapsearch``.
 If using ldaps or TLS make sure the certificate is readable by the user that is used to serve ownCloud.

 Microsoft Active Directory